miking-lang/miking-ipm/README.md

 Starting State:

 	let startState = X_i

 States (integers):

 	let states = [X_1,X_2,X_3,...]

 Labels (characters at the moment):

 	let alfabeth = [Symbol_1, Symbol_2,..]

 Transitions:

 	let transitions = [(X_i,X_j,Symbol_h),...]

 Accepted States:

 	let acceptStates = [X_i,X_j,...]

 To construct a DFA use this function:

 	let your_dfa = dfaConstr states transitions alfabeth startState acceptStates

 To create the visualizer, make sure to use either of this two:

 	let visual = dfaVisualNoInput your_dfa in
 	print visual

 or if you want to see the input:

 	let visual = dfaVisual your_dfa input in print visual

 You can start the server for watching your file using this command and sourcing your **.mc** file (this would be if your file is in the root directory of the project):

 	node src/visual/boot.js your_file.mc

-This will prompt you to the port on your localhost on which the server is started, now if you modify and save the dfa, it should update immediately.
+This will prompt you to the port on your localhost on which the server is started, now if you modify and save the dfa, it should generate a file called **data-source.js** and reflect the update in the browser immediately.
+The generated file will appear in the src/visual/webpage directory.

 ### Example